tripox/digitalocean-mcp-vscode/README.md

 2. **Configure the Extension**:
    - Open VS Code
    - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-   - Run the command "DigitalOcean MCP: Set DigitalOcean API Token"
+   - Run the command "DigitalOcean MCP (Unofficial): Set DigitalOcean API Token"
    - Paste your API token when prompted

    The extension will automatically download and run the DigitalOcean MCP server using `npx @digitalocean/mcp` when needed.